baites/exo_plots/docs/config.channel.md

     * _color_ color of the channel that will be applied to line, marker and fill
     * _fill_ True or False value, which indicates if plots will be filled
     * _line_ define line style
+* **order** defined TLegend order of backgrounds.
+All other backgrounds will be added at the bottom of the list.

-User may add more information to the config but all top-level keys are removed from loaded configuration except:
+User may add more information to the config.

-* luminosity
-* input
-* channel

 Make sure input (channel) names are unique.
 The loading code will convert list of dictionaries into dictionary with keys equal to names, e.g.: